nvaccess/nvda/user_docs/en/userGuide.md

 #### Use NVDA during sign-in {#StartAtWindowsLogon}

-This setting allows you to choose whether or not NVDA should automatically start while at the Windows sign-in screen, before you have entered a password.
+This option allows you to choose whether or not NVDA should automatically start while at the Windows sign-in screen, before you have entered a password.
 This also includes User Account Control and [other secure screens](#SecureScreens).
-This setting is enabled by default for fresh installations.
+This option is enabled by default for fresh installations.

 #### Create Desktop Shortcut (ctrl+alt+n) {#CreateDesktopShortcut}

-This setting allows you to choose whether or not NVDA should create a shortcut on the desktop to start NVDA.
+This option allows you to choose whether or not NVDA should create a shortcut on the desktop to start NVDA.
 If created, this shortcut will also be assigned a shortcut key of `control+alt+n`, allowing you to start NVDA at any time with this keystroke.

 #### Copy Portable Configuration to Current User Account {#CopyPortableConfigurationToCurrentUserAccount}

-This setting allows you to choose whether or not NVDA should copy the user configuration from the currently running NVDA into the configuration for the currently logged on  user, for the installed copy of NVDA.
+This option allows you to choose whether or not NVDA should copy the user configuration from the currently running NVDA into the configuration for the currently logged on  user, for the installed copy of NVDA.
 This will not copy the configuration for any other users of this system nor to the system configuration for use during Windows sign-in and [other secure screens](#SecureScreens).
-This setting is only available when installing from a portable copy, not when installing directly from the downloaded Launcher package.
+This option is only available when installing from a portable copy, not when installing directly from the downloaded Launcher package.

 ### Creating a Portable Copy {#CreatingAPortableCopy}